menu

 Reason 5: User negligence

-The majority of the smartphone and tablet users do not even have the basic passcode activated on their devices.
-This security flaw can potentially give anyone a direct access to consumer bank account through the mobile banking app.
+The majority of smartphone and tablet users do not even have the basic passcode activated on their devices.
+This security flaw can potentially give anyone direct access to a consumer bank account through the mobile banking app.

-Have you ever paid attention to what lies behind a free hotspot or Wi-Fi network at an airport or café?
-You will be amazed to know that such free networks may be baits by potential hackers to intrude into your mobile’s network.
-The temptation of users to use these free networks exposes them to possible hacks.
+Have you ever noticed what lies behind a free hotspot or Wi-Fi network at an airport or café?
+You will be amazed to know that potential hackers may use such free networks as bait to intrude into your mobile network.
+Users' temptation to use these free networks exposes them to possible hacks.

 Reason 7: Improper legal framework

-There is no clear legislation so far that identifies various rights of users in case of a banking fraud through a mobile app.
-In case a fraud happens, users may have to go through a long legal battle with their bank's mobile banking security before they get appropriate refunds.
+There is no clear legislation so far that identifies various rights of users in case of banking fraud through a mobile app.
+In case of fraud, users may have to go through a long legal battle with their bank's mobile banking security before they get appropriate refunds.

-The worst part in many cases of fraud or cyber attacks is that neither the banks nor the consumers are aware of exploitation until it's too late.
+The worst part about many fraud or cyber attacks is that neither the banks nor the consumers are aware of exploitation until it's too late.
 We've even seen over a billion dollars strategically stolen from 100 banks over the span of two years.
-So how has mobile banking security evolved over the years to deal with these attacks?
+So, how has mobile banking security evolved over the years to deal with these attacks?

 As bank branches were temporarily closed due to the pandemic, more clients found that they liked the convenience of mobile banking, and data suggests the trend will continue.
 FIS, a bank technology company, issued a study in mid-May that revealed 31% of banking respondents intend to do more online and mobile banking in the future.

 Are banking apps a secure way to conduct banking business?
-Hackers could use a variety of approaches, including app-based banking Trojans and fraudulent banking apps to abuse new mobile banking consumers, according to the FBI.
+According to the FBI, hackers could use various approaches, including app-based banking Trojans and fraudulent banking apps, to abuse new mobile banking consumers.

-If you're hesitant to use a mobile banking app, keep in mind that security dangers can be found anywhere, including the bank lobby.
+If you're hesitant to use a mobile banking app, remember that security dangers, including the bank lobby, can be found anywhere.
 An insider threat exists in the possibility that a bank employee will do something criminal, such as steal your banking information.

 With a mobile app, there are potential vulnerabilities linked to the app's security posture - flaws in the code, encryption mechanisms, and so on – as well as potential vulnerabilities related to data transmission.
 However, the bank invests extensively in both scenarios to 'build in' security.
 Financial organizations keep track of their employee activities and seek flaws in their apps that can be fixed before thieves exploit them.
 There are also steps you can take to lower your risk.

-The majority of banking applications employ two-factor authentication, which involves verifying the transaction they generate.
-Every transaction involves sending an SMS to the user, i.e. you, with an OTP (One Time Password) that you must enter and confirm before the transaction can proceed.
-Your data is encrypted and transported via banking channels with maximum security so that it is safe from all malware attempts.
+Most banking applications employ two-factor authentication to verify the transactions they generate.
+Every transaction involves sending an SMS to the user, i.e., you, with an OTP (One-Time Password) that you must enter and confirm before the transaction can proceed.
+Your data is encrypted and transported via banking channels with maximum security to protect it from all malware attempts.

-Checks such as Device authentication and six-digit PIN verification have also been implemented by banks.
-This prevents scammers from getting your information by duplicating your personal information.
-Banks also keep a careful eye on phoney Android apps that impersonate authentic ones to ensure that your information isn't misused or stolen.
+Banks have also implemented checks such as device authentication and six-digit PIN verification.
+This prevents spammers from getting your information by duplicating your personal information.
+Banks also carefully monitor phony Android apps that impersonate authentic ones to ensure that your information isn't misused or stolen.

-Banks are doing what they can to mitigate mobile banking app security, but consumers also need to take precautions to protect themselves.
+Banks are doing what they can to mitigate mobile banking app security, but consumers must also take precautions to protect themselves.
 Here are a few tips on how you can make mobile banking safer for you:

 The safest way to protect your banking app from scammers is to use a strong password (at least six characters long and made up of a random string of lowercase and uppercase letters, digits, and symbols).

 Forged banking apps pose the second most serious security risk in terms of mobile banking.
-There is a high risk that you could download a bogus banking app forged by cybercriminals to break into your account if you aren't vigilant.
+If you aren't vigilant, you could download a bogus banking app forged by cybercriminals to break into your account.

-Make sure the app you're installing was created by or is approved by your bank.
+Ensure the app you're installing was created by or approved by your bank.
 It's generally available on their website.
 Furthermore, do not connect to your bank account via a mobile browser; they are often less secure than bank-approved apps.

 Anyone using a public Wi-Fi network is at risk of being hacked.
-The majority of these networks are insecure, with bad router configurations and weak passwords.
-Never use public Wi-Fi for mobile banking or any other activity that exposes your sensitive data.
+Most of these networks are insecure, with bad router configurations and weak passwords.
+Never use public Wi-Fi for mobile banking or any other activity exposing sensitive data.

 Conclusion

 Is using mobile banking apps safe?
 Yes.
 Install the official banking app, keep it up to date, use a VPN while using public Wi-Fi, and keep your phone close at hand!
 You'll be safer online if you know more about security.
-You may add extra layers of security and learn to spot threats by taking steps like using strong passwords and using a robust VPN.
+You may add extra layers of security and learn to spot threats by using strong passwords and a robust VPN.

 That does not, however, render you immune to scams, virus attacks, and hackers.
-The last line of defence is your common sense.
-A person who does not take their security seriously is more likely to be a victim of a mobile banking breach.
-Following the mobile banking best practices we outlined can surely go a long way.
+The last line of defense is your common sense.
+A person who does not take their security seriously is likely a mobile banking breach victim.
+Following our outlined mobile banking best practices can go a long way.